 We have all seen the devastating social and economic dimensions to the virus.

 A number of measures were introduced by the UK Government and Welsh Government, most notably the Coronavirus Job Retention Scheme which paid up to pay 80% of workers’ wages if they are put on leave and the Welsh Government’s Economic Resilience Fund.

 As we move out of the worst effects of Coronavirus, we need to future proof the Welsh economy as we continue into recovery phase, allowing businesses to adapt their business models, innovate through the use of technology, and ensure that they are in a strong position to capitalise upon the opportunities of future growth.
 I appreciate these are unprecedented times, but we must remember to look to the future.

 One of the areas of my work that I most enjoy is going to meet businesses across Montgomeryshire, whether it's one of our largest businesses, or a small business on the high street.

-In December, I was delighted to support Small Business Saturday which is a grassroots, non-commercial campaign, which highlights small business success and encourages consumers to 'shop local' and celebrate small businesses in their communities.
 Our local high streets are instrumental in bringing people together – acting as a meeting place for friends and families and supporting jobs for local people.
 Let's do all we can to ensure that our high streets can flourish by shopping locally.

 An area in which I feel I can be particularly helpful is raising specific issues which businesses raise with me with Government Ministers to bring about change, but more widely, I’m not entirely convinced that the Welsh Government has a road map for driving forward long term economic development here in Powys.